epochgeo/pyhoot/docs/600-developer-docs.md

 * Rename the entry from `default` to something unique.
 * Create a terminal connection pointing to the config file entry's name within VS Code.

 Then, install pyhoot and run the tests.
-This will build all the C++ bindings and create a wheel:
+This will build all the C++ bindings and create a wheel
+file:
 ```
 source ~/.bash_profile
 sudo yum install python-sphinx
-pip install numpy wheel patchelf auditwheel twine
+pip install numpy wheel patchelf auditwheel twine build
 cd pyhoot
 make clean
 python -m pip install .